The Wider QB - Beyond the Classroom

 When pupils arrive in Year 10, the opportunity to complete the Duke of Edinburgh Bronze Award is offered.

-respectively, to complete the expedition element to complete their Bronze award.
+In September, pupils will then head out to the Lickey Hills and surrounding area to complete the expedition element to complete their Bronze award.

 Queensbridge PE and Extra-Curricular Sports